autopkg/homebysix-recipes/test/README.md

 ## Requirements

+You'll need Python 3.
+(Note: AutoPkg's included Python 3 does not include `nose`, so it's recommended to use a separate Python 3.
+Homebrew is one way to get that.)

+    brew install python3

-You must have the `nose` tool installed.
+You'll need the `nose` testing tool.

-    pip install nose --user
+    pip3 install nose --user

 You'll also need a few repos that contain required parent recipes: